 Every year the Maire of the village provides a free lunch and entertainment for the ‘older’ residents of the village – Repas des Aînés.
 And given that I’m a member of the Troisième âge group, I qualified!
-So myself, June, Patrick and Sandra registered at the Town Hall, and turned up at the village hall promptly at noon on Saturday.
+So myself,

 Well, I’ve said it before, and I’ll say it again – these people know how to have a good time and certainly like a good lunch.